 Students who participate in most Journalism classes, especially those engaged in PBS SRL, actually come away with a certain type of insight—a better worldview—as they learn the ins and outs of ethical Journalism.
 To practice journalism, and/or become a journalist, requires astute observation, research, listening to the viewpoints of others, and examining the conditions of others as well.
-Being a journalist, even a student journalist, requires introspection and self-reflection in order to develop the capacity and where withal to earnestly and objectively present both sides of an issue without bias.
+Being a journalist, even a student journalist, requires introspection and self-reflection in order to develop the capacity and wherewithal to earnestly and objectively present both sides of an issue without bias.
 As students perform the tasks required and necessary to practice ethical journalism, students receive an invaluable opportunity to view situations and conditions outside of their own realm and learn about others.
-Learning about others, and exposure to ideas, situations, people and places outside of a student’s normal sphere of influence, helps to promote an increased understanding about the human condition.
-The act of interviewing and talking with others to produce a news story, helps students to understand what people go through, and how they live—thus, promoting within their sense of self, a greater understanding of the world at large.
+Learning about others, and exposure to ideas, situations, people, and places outside of a student’s normal sphere of influence, helps to promote an increased understanding of the human condition.
+The act of interviewing and talking with others to produce a news story helps students to understand what people go through, and how they live—thus, promoting within their sense of self, a greater understanding of the world at large.

 How can we get youth more interested in the news?

 By allowing students to explore and report topics that interest them, and are expressly about them, or related to the youthful experience in some manner, SRL will be able to inspire and interest students to explore journalism.
 Students like to see themselves, and those who are their own age, just like we adults do, involved in the daily life experiences and perspective issues and tenets of news values that are used to form the basis of news.
 Students love a little mud racking, too.
-Many students have a deep sense of social justice, and want to be actively involved in writing and reporting news stories that expose wrong doing.
+Many students have a deep sense of social justice and want to be actively involved in writing and reporting news stories that expose wrongdoing.